-- Drinking water that comes from a well with hydrogen sulfide (rotten egg smell), nitrates and/or coliforms like E. coli bacteria - You live in a known high contamination area.
-Local, state or federal authorities may put out advisories as they did in Michigan with warnings not to eat fish from any water way that was directly from or connected to the Huron River due to PFAS contamination.
-Residents were also told to stay away from River foam because PFAS foams at high concentrations33. - Suburban, out state or rural settings prone to industrial or agricultural contaminants - Natural disasters or large amounts of run-off or flooding.
-After Hurricane Harvey, Houston was besieged with contamination that would have overwhelmed the average water filtration system.
+• Drinking water that comes from a well with hydrogen sulfide (rotten egg smell), nitrates and/or coliforms like E. coli bacteria directly from or connected to the Huron River due to PFAS contamination.
+Residents were also told to stay away from River foam because PFAS foams at high concentrations41.